 While Aleppo red pepper flakes may not be commonly available in stores, you can get it online easily.

-Bread crumbs– A small amount of bread crumbs will give your muhammara a rustic finish and that signature texture.
+A small amount of fresh breadcrumbs will give your muhammara a rustic finish and that signature texture.
 You can also use panko crumbs or even garlic flavored croutons.

 To make this muhammara gluten free, just use gluten free bread crumbs.
 All the other ingredients are gluten free.